juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 ### 1A) Determine whether the word has been guessed

-First, implement the function ​is_word_guessed​ that takes in two parameters ­ a string, ​secret_word​, and a list of letters (strings), ​letters_guessed.​ This function returns a boolean ­ ​True​ if ​secret_word​ has been guessed (i.e., all the letters of secret_word​ are in ​letters_guessed​), and ​False​ otherwise.
+First, implement the function ​is_word_guessed​ that takes in two parameters ­a string, ​secret_word​, and a list of letters (strings), ​letters_guessed.​ This function returns a boolean ­​True​ if ​secret_word​ has been guessed (i.e., all the letters of secret_word​ are in ​letters_guessed​), and ​False​ otherwise.
 This function will be useful in helping you decide when the hangman game has been successfully completed, and becomes an end­test for any iterative loop that checks letters against the secret word.

 For this function, you may assume that all the letters in ​secret_word​ and letters_guessed​ are lowercase.